-The contributions you make to your TIAA CREF RA can be invested on either a pre-tax basis (salary reduction), or on an after-tax basis (salary deduction).
-Contributions you make to a TIAA-CREF GSRA, Vanguard, Fidelity, or ING account must be through salary reduction.
+Contributions you make to your TIAA CREF RA are invested on a pre-tax basis (salary reduction), as are contributions you make to a TIAA-CREF GSRA, Vanguard, Fidelity, or ING account.

 The maximum amount you are able to tax-defer is limited by IRS regulations and is indexed each year.
 Such factors as years of service, prior tax-deferred contributions, after-tax contributions, and participation in flexible spending programs allowable under Section 125 of the IRS code (such as health insurance premium reduction and reimbursement account plans), are considered.
-The Human Resources Department checks with TIAA-CREF to verify that the amount an employee wishes to contribute to a tax-deferred annuity is within the limits allowed by section 403(b)(7) because there are additional options for Faculty with at least 15 years of service, and for those who are over age 50.
+The Human Resources Department checks with TIAA-CREF to verify that the amount an employee wishes to contribute to a tax-deferred annuity is within the limits allowed by section 403(b)(7) because there are additional options for those who are over age 50.